jiankangren/PROSIT/README.md

     make
     make install

+The next step is to clean up the tool directory.
+Just cd to tool and type "make clean".
-Then cd to unit-test directory and type make.
+Then cd to unit-test directory and type "make".
 The tests can be executed by the shell script run-tests.sh.

 COMMAND LINE USE